Lions draft picks 2023: All of Detroit’s selections, NFL draft results, team order - ProFootballTalk

 Despite finishing last season with the team’s best record since 2017, Detroit will begin this year’s draft with the sixth overall selection, acquired from the Rams in the Matthew Stafford-Jared Goff trade prior to the 2021 season.
 The Lions’ then have their own first round selection with the 18th overall pick.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Lions will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Lions will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Detroit Lions 2023 NFL Draft picks: